Training with us will lead to Qualified Teacher Status (QTS) as a secondary school teacher in one of the following subjects:

 Classroom Experience

-School Direct (Tuition Fee): You train with us full-time and are eligible to apply for a student loan to cover your course fees, as well as apply for tax-free bursaries for some subjects.
+You train with us full-time and may be eligible to apply for a student loan to cover your course fees, as well as tax-free bursaries for some subjects.
 You will complete two extended secondary placements in contrasting schools.
-You will build up to teaching 10 hours a week by your second placement.
-You will work with teachers in class to develop your practice and be attached to a form group.
+You will build up your teaching over the year and you will work with teachers in class to develop your practice and be attached to a form group.

-In addition you will complete placements in a primary school, SEND school and Sixth Form to give you a full knowledge and understanding of your pupils and their educational journey.
+In addition you will experience days in a primary school, SEND school and Sixth Form to give you a full knowledge and understanding of your pupils and their educational journey.

 Professional Learning Sessions